japleitez/peecko-api-doc/README.md

 [ ] **Response**

-The service returns the playlist updated with the new video at the end of the list
+The service adds the specified video to the playlist and returns the updated playlist.
+The new video appears at the end of the list.
+**Note** if you add a video that does not exist, the services does not raise an error and returns the existing playlist.
 ```json

 {